 No doubt, this casts a spotlight yet again on the importance of having reliable cyber security network to protect personal data.

-For large businesses and governmental organizations to be so susceptible to cyber attacks, SMEs need to establish a tight cyber security network in order to stand a chance of survival as their weaker infrastructure and dependence on larger organizations engender them to be bigger targets.
+Businesses large and small need to establish a tight cybersecurity network in order to stand a chance of survival.
 In fact, research shows that 70% of attacks that occur are targeted at SMEs.
 According to Garrett, in the US, there had been an overall sharp increase in cyber attacks through methods such as ransomware attacks, business email compromise (BCE) attacks and spear-phishing attacks in companies in 2018.
 Based on Hiscox, 47% of SMEs had experienced at least one cyber attack in a single year and of those, 44% experienced two to four attacks.
-Additionally, a 2017 report done by the Cyber Security Agency of Singaporean cyber threats in Singapore concluded that 40% of cyber attacks that occurred were targeted at SMEs.
-In 2017, there were 2,040 website defacements, 23,430 phishing URLs with Singapore-links, more than 400 malware variants detected, and 25 cases of Ransomware.
-The reports on cyber attacks in APAC illustrate that SMEs are not safe from malicious cyber attacks and there is a dire need for companies to strengthen their security network regardless of their size.

 Business Risks and Costs of Cyber Attacks